snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/api/index.md

 ```
 However, the compatibility check will not only be performed against the version specified by the source data structure (`event.source` field, e.g., `1-0-0`), which we will refer to as the **current** version.
 It will also be conducted against the latest version available in Iglu, referred to as the **latest** version.

-This approach is because it's common for a new tracking scenario to utilize the latest version of the source data structure.
-However, as this data structure may evolve over time and become incompatible with the `event.schema` defined in the tracking scenario, we provide a method to detect these compatibility issues.
-Consequently, customers can update the tracking scenario to ensure compatibility.
+This approach is because it's common for a new event specification to utilize the latest version of the source data structure.
+However, as this data structure may evolve over time and become incompatible with the `event.schema` defined in the event specification, we provide a method to detect these compatibility issues.
+Consequently, customers can update the event specification to ensure compatibility.

-In cases where a scenario is incompatible or we cannot determine it, some errors will be provided in the `errors` field of the [response](#response-format).
-These errors alerting of compatibility issues between the tracking scenario and the source data structure will take a similar shape to the one below:
+In cases where an event specification is incompatible or we cannot determine it, some errors will be provided in the `errors` field of the [response](#response-format).
+These errors alerting of compatibility issues between the event specification and the source data structure will take a similar shape to the one below:

 ```json
 ...